VasckMe/WorldOfPayback/README.md

 # PAYBACK Coding Challenge

-A new SwiftUI App named **WorldOfPAYBACK** is planned to be released.
-One of its first features involves displaying a list of transactions, and a corresponding detail screen for each.
+Simple SwiftUI App with a list of transactions and a corresponding detail screen for each

 ## Requirements